TLP:GREEN, Approved for public sharing with intended recipients

 Allied Super PACsTBD$117M+ ecosystem

-Collins' super PAC advantage (Pine Tree Results PAC already activated with $2M) could overwhelm Platner's fundraising edge.
+Collins enters the July–September spending window with a roughly 4.4:1 cash advantage, and her super PAC ecosystem (Pine Tree Results PAC already activated with $2M) could overwhelm Platner's fundraising edge.

 4 Intelligence Assessment